Lloyd Smucker: Foreign policy

-Social security
+Social Security

 Smucker supports allowing individuals to divert a portion of their Social Security taxes into personal retirement accounts.
+In 2024, he voted against legislation that would help pensioners receive their full Social Security benefits.

 Donald Trump

 Smucker voted twice against impeaching Trump and against forming the January 6th committee.
-He was endorsed by Trump in his 2022 reelection bid.
+Trump endorsed Smucker's 2022 reelection bid.

 Death penalty

 Smucker supports capital punishment and voted to expand the federal death penalty for killings of police officers.